 I saw a great Vintage Pop Art Party over on Hostess with the mostess.
 I don’t often covet, but her polkadotty backdrop and little buildings are awesome and I WANTED!!!

-I liked the idea of having jars full of monotone sweets.
+I liked the idea of having jars full of sweets with each jar containing just one colour.
 It’s a nice idea, isn’t it?
 And you see it everywhere.
-But the logistics of getting a whole bunch of blue or green sweets!!!
+But the logistics of getting a whole bunch of blue or green sweets is staggering!

-I ended up buying 10 bags of Skittles and Smarties and sorting all the colours into ziplock bags.
-Even so I just about had enough of each colour to fill a glass.
+I ended up buying 10 bags of Skittles and 10 bags of Smarties, sorting all the colours into ziplock bags.
+Even so I just about had enough of each colour to fill a regular drinking glass.
 And we have enough sweets left over to last us till next Christmas.
 Anyone need a whole bunch of pink and red sweets?
 Knock on my door.

 It still wasn’t superhero-y enough.
 So I spiced up the juice bottles with some pop art labels.
-These printables are also available at the bottom of the post and will fit any bottle smaller than 22 cm around.
+These printables are also available at the bottom of the post and will fit any bottle with a circumference less than 22 cm (7″).

 And still I wasn’t satisfied.
-So I grabbed a box of Ikea Pepparkakor Ginger thins (see this post if you are the kind of person who now HAS to know what Pepparkakor is) and some royal icing (see my post on making black royal icing if you don’t know how) and made these BAM POW SPLAT cookies.
+So I grabbed a box of Ikea Pepparkakor Ginger thins and some royal icing (see my post on making black royal icing if you don’t know how) and made these BAM POW SPLAT cookies.
 Easy peasy.
-Just write the words in colour and then ice around them in white.
+Just write the words in black/colour and then ice around them in white.
 Leave to dry for a couple of hours.